Chun Doo-hwan: Early life and education

 Around 1936, Chun's family moved to Daegu, where he began attending Horan Elementary School.
 Chun's father had run-ins with the kempeitai in the past; in the winter of 1939 he murdered a police captain.
 Their family immediately fled to Jilin, Manchukuo, where they stayed in hiding for two years before returning.
 When Chun finally started attending elementary school again, he was two years behind his original classmates.

 In 1947, Chun began attending Daegu Vocational Middle School, located nearly 25 km from his home.
 Chun moved on to Daegu Vocational High School.

+In 1950, Chun fought in the Korean War as the part of the Student Volunteer Forces.

 Military career

 After graduating from high school in 1951, Chun gained entry into the Korea Military Academy (KMA).
 While there, he made several key friends among the students who would later play instrumental roles in helping Chun seize control of the country.
 He graduated in February 1955 with a Bachelor of Science degree and a commission as a second lieutenant in the 11th class of the KMA.
 He later trained in the United States, specializing in guerilla tactics and psychological warfare, and married Lee Soon-ja, the daughter of the KMA's commandant at the time of his attendance, in 1958.

-Chun, then a captain, led a demonstration at the KMA to show support for the May 16 coup in 1961 led by Park Chung-hee.
+Chun, then a captain, led a demonstration at the KMA to show support for the May 16 coup in 1961 led by Park Chung Hee.
 Chun was subsequently made secretary to the commander of the Supreme Council for National Reconstruction, placing him directly under Park.
 Chun was quickly promoted to major in 1962, while continuing to make powerful friends and acquaintances.
 As a major, Chun was the deputy chief of operations for the Special Warfare Command's battle headquarters, and later worked for the Supreme Council for Reconstruction again as the Chief Civil Affairs Officer.
 In 1963, Chun was given a position in the Korean Central Intelligence Agency (KCIA) as Personnel Director.
 By 1969, he was senior advisor to the Army Chief of Staff.

 In 1970, holding the rank of colonel, Chun became the commander of the 29th Regiment, South Korean 9th Infantry Division, and participated in the Vietnam War.
 Upon returning to Korea in 1971, he was given command of the 1st Special Forces Brigade (Airborne) and later promoted to brigadier general.
 In 1976 he worked as the deputy chief of the Presidential Security Service and was promoted to the rank of major general during his time there.
 In 1978 he became the commanding officer of the 1st Infantry Division.
+According to The New York Times, President Park was said to have favored him over other military men of his age and to have treated him much like godson.

 Finally, in 1979, he was appointed commander of Security Command, his highest position yet.